andriikravchenkoo/CarSaleProject/README.md

 1. Clone the project locally on your machine
 2. Run schema.sql script
-3. On first run change images:loaded: true to images:loaded: false to initialize images to database.
+3. On first run change images:loaded: true to images:loaded: false in application.yml to initialize images to database.
 After the first run, the value must be returned to true
 4. Run data.sql script
 5. Run application